betheden/hebrew-grammar/content/pronoun_demonstrative.rst

      will-go with-you"
   "If I say to you, ""**This one** will go with you,"" **he** will go with
      you"

-   הוּא here can be understood and translated as either a demonstrative pronoun, or a personal pronoun.

 Reciprocal
 ^^^^^^^^^^